benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 After rendering is done and React updated the DOM, the browser will repaint the screen.
 Although this process is known as “browser rendering”, we’ll refer to it as “painting” to avoid confusion with React rendering.

-### There are some rules to follow for this process.
-For exemple,
-- The initialer of useState will just run at the first time.
-- When you call the `set` function of useState hook during render, React will re-render that component immediately after your component exits with a `return` statement, and before rendering the childre.

 ## Inverse Data Flow